Buffalo Soldiers Day: Every July 28th is a Columbus Day for Black Americans

 White and Black America still glorifies their murderous ancestors all in the name of genocide, oppression, greed, power, and land theft.

-American history, as taught by the European, is a tool of historical suppression and oppression used against Native American Indians in order to demean us, make us to others undeserving of our way of life and beautiful homeland the Americas created for us Indians by The Creator.
+American history, as taught by some Europeans, is a tool of historical suppression and oppression used against Native American Indians in order to demean us, make us to others undeserving of our way of life and beautiful homeland the Americas created for us Indians by The Creator.

 America’s interpretation of history in our homeland has been this way towards our people since the first European stepped foot in our land.
 Their history books are written to train the masses to have a certain mindset about our people, viewing us as a people fit for museums, westerns, tall tales, costumes, cultural appropriations, untrue science theories, and bogus origin myths.
 They also falsely state that we are a dying race of people, yet we still remain.